 I’ve had couples who’ve done that and then they themselves go to a more private dinner alone which is great I think that.
 That’s really flexible that that gives you all this time to do whatever you want throughout the day, whether you want a party or you want to have some quiet time with just the two of you.

-So I hope you guys did enjoy this information on brunch weddings, again I know it was super short but there’s not a whole lot to say, but I did want to make sure that I covered this topic for you.
+So I hope you guys did enjoy our What to Expect When Planning a Brunch or Morning Wedding article/video on brunch weddings, again I know it was super short but there’s not a whole lot to say, but I did want to make sure that I covered this topic for you.
 If you did enjoy it please be sure to leave comment.
 Till the next time.